JEP draft: Prepare to Make Final Mean Final

 Controlling the effect of final field restrictions

-When deny becomes the default mode, allow will be removed but warn will remain supported for at least one release.
+When deny becomes the default mode, allow will be removed but warn and debug will remain supported for at least one release.

 To prepare for the future, we recommend running existing code with the deny mode to identify code that mutates final fields via deep reflection.